 How to identify contractual provisions

-The terms of an employment contract are the rights and obligations that bind the employer and employee and can be express or implied terms, or incorporated from elsewhere.
+The terms of an employment contract are the rights and obligations that bind the employer and employee and can be express or implied terms or incorporated from elsewhere.

 Express terms are those that have been agreed explicitly between the parties, and whilst most of these will be in writing in the employee’s contract of employment, or other employment documents such as a staff handbook, these express terms can be orally agreed.

-There can also be implied terms of employment, which are terms that have not been specifically stated by the parties when entering into the contract and may be implied because:
+As above, there can also be implied terms of employment, which are terms that have not been specifically stated by the parties when entering into the contract and may be implied because:

 - They are part of the custom and practice of an employer's business or industry